Skip to content

 The constellation name Leo Minor is pronounced /ˈliːoʊ ˈmaɪnər/.
 In English, the constellation is known as the Lesser Lion.
 The genitive form of Leo Minor, used in star names, is Leonis Minoris (pronunciation: /liːˈoʊnɪs mɪˈnɒrɪs/).
 The three-letter abbreviation, adopted by the International Astronomical Union (IAU) in 1922, is LMi.

 Leo Minor does not have any stars brighter than magnitude 3.00 or located within 10 parsecs (32.6 light years) of Earth.
-The brightest star in the constellation is 46 Leonis Minoris, also known as Praecipua, with an apparent magnitude of 3.83.
+The brightest star in the constellation is Praecipua (46 Leonis Minoris), with an apparent magnitude of 3.83.
 The nearest star is the binary system 11 Leonis Minoris (spectral class G8V/M5V), located at a distance of 36.46 light years from Earth.

 The constellation contains two formally named stars.
 The star names approved by the International Astronomical Union (IAU) are Illyrian and Praecipua.